Discord4J/Discord4J/docs/What's-new-in-v3.1.md

 ## Custom Gateway to Event mapping

-Allow customizing how are `Event` instances created from the Gateway updates, potentially enriching or disabling some of the original handling.
+Allow customizing how are `Event` instances created from the Gateway updates, potentially enriching or disabling the original handling.

 ## Custom or extend Gateway configuration